 Some agents will pluck a figure out of thin air but I certainly believe that conducting some diligent investigative work pays dividends to find out a figure that will attract as many potential purchasers as possible.

 Personally, I spend at least an hour and a half investigating pricing before I step into a client’s home.

-I base valuations on three forms of research:
+I base valuations of three forms of research:

-· How motivated the seller is – whether they need a quick sell as part of a chain or whether they want to take their time and find the right buyer and price
+5. How motivated the seller is - whether they need a quick sell as part of a chain or whether they want to take their time and find the right buyer and the right price.

 The true value of any property is the price a ready and willing buyer is prepared to pay on a given day.
 Establishing what this figure might be ahead of marketing is both an art and a science.

 From a scientific or objective point of view, we can look at quantitative factors such as the size of a given building and the extent of its grounds and then compare it to other properties that have recently been sold with similar characteristics.
 There are a myriad of other factors including condition, surroundings, proximity to facilities, commuting potential, availability of schooling, visual amenity and so much more.

 Supply and demand are the key factors when assessing the potential of any given property and a well-known agent who really has his or her finger on the pulse of a local market will know instinctively what is in shortest supply and highest demand.
 The art is in drawing all of these strands together and making an accurate assessment that will balance the needs of both buyers and sellers.

 I think it is essential for an agent to formulate an estimation before even stepping in a property.
 This figure is typically reached from considering the property’s location, its type, condition and the countless other factors and variables to consider.
 One of the first questions I ask myself is: How many applicants do I have for this particular property?
 Our intuition of our applicants allows us to pinpoint individual applicants to create a list of highly probable buyers to send to the client at the end of the valuation.